Everything you need to know re. the UK community-led rollout of the film Tomorrow.

 Organising your own community screening

 We have created a free guide, ‘Making the most of Tomorrow: Your guide to organising a community screening of the film ‘Tomorrow’, and how to maximise its impact’, which includes more information about the film, tips on how to make the most impact with your screening, a sample press release you might like to use when promoting it, and a report from the Transition Belgium national hub about the impact the film had for them.
-It’s also available as a PDF.
-We hope you enjoy it.
-(Click the Full Screen button second on the left to enjoy its full glory).

 The fee for a screening is £100, or £200 if screened by a cinema.
 It’s up to you whether and how you sell tickets, but we think most groups should easily be able to attract enough people to more than cover the costs of the showing while also benefiting from the opportunity to attract new volunteers, raise the profile of their initiative, build and strengthen partnerships and catalyse new activity in their communities.